 1. La Aurora International Airport Official Taxi

-If you hadn’t done any planning before arriving at the Guatemala airport, taking the airport taxi is probably the most convenient way to get to Antigua.
+If you hadn’t done any planning before arriving at the Guatemala airport, taking the airport taxi is probably the most convenient and safest way to get to Antigua.

 There are airport taxis once you grab your bags and exit the airport.
 They are white so they shouldn’t be too hard to miss.
 They are safe and reliable but do charge quite a bit.

-A trip to Antigua from Guatemala City on an airport taxi cost about 40 USD.
+A trip to Antigua from Guatemala City on an airport taxi costs about 40 USD.

 Make sure you are getting into an airport taxi and not a normal taxi!
-Normal taxis can be dangerous!
+Normal taxis in Guatemala can be dangerous and cost you a lot more.

 If you have to pay per person to take a shuttle, then getting an Uber to Antigua is a much more economical option.